blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 }
 ```

-I think gradle file is pretty self explanatory.
+I think Gradle file is pretty self-explanatory.
 Probably only thing you should change
 is mainClassName variable to point to your main class that will initialize Jetty server.

 ## Server configuration